ibtesam5d/spellbook-generator/README.md

 ### uncompleted todos

-current: expand spell page to show spell details

-- add icons to side navigation bar
+current: add icons to side navigation bar

 - add interaction to side navigation bar
 - allow users to add/remove spells to/from their spellbook
 - allow users to edit their spellbook's details